Farming is all about knowing the weather

 - The first TAHMO weather station was installed in 2012.

-- To date, TAHMO has installed 105 weather stations in Cameroon, Chad, Democratic Republic of Congo, Ghana, Kenya, Mali, Nigeria, Senegal, South Africa, and Uganda.
+- To date, TAHMO has installed over 500 weather stations in Cameroon, Chad, Democratic Republic of Congo, Ghana, Kenya, Mali, Nigeria, Senegal, South Africa, and Uganda.

 - The majority of weather stations are being installed at local schools where teachers are using the data in their classroom lessons.

 Do you want to be involved in this ambitious program?
 Would you like to contribute your ideas and efforts to this multi-dimensional initiative?
 TAHMO is always looking for new people to get involved.

 "We have to increase food production globally by 70%.